wp-plugins/slider-wd/readme.txt

 Step 5: Publishing the created Slider.
 To insert the Slider into a Page or a Post:

 You can insert the created Slider into a page or post.
 Go to the Post or Page.
-Here you will see “Insert Slider” button with a Slider icon.
+Here you will see "Insert Slider" button with a Slider icon.
 Press the button, Select the slider and press Insert.

 In addition, you can insert the shortcode manually.
 The corresponding shortcode is displayed next to the created slider in Slider WD>Sliders section under Shortcode column.